 Connected terms: Classroom discussion .82; Collaborative learning .39; Cooperative learning .45; Critical thinking .49; Jigsaw method 1.20; Questioning .49; Scaffolding .58; Self-regulation strategies .54; Teacher clarity .84; Transfer strategies .86

 - Build Lessons Around Student Interests & Curiosity

 As the old saying goes, some teachers teach the curriculum; others teach their students; but perhaps this is a false dichotomy.
 It is possible to do both if care is given to collecting students’ questions before a topic is taught and then matching their curiosity to the curriculum intentions.
 Further student voice activities enhance additional, holistic outcomes.
-The strategies we have developed to achieve these aims will also help to improve your students’ self-regulation, their confidence in approaching challenging tasks, choosing to go beyond curriculum requirements, putting more effort into mastering new knowledge and skills, and deliberate use of different learning strategies.
+The strategies James has developed to achieve these aims will also help to improve your students’ self-regulation, their confidence in approaching challenging tasks, choosing to go beyond curriculum requirements, putting more effort into mastering new knowledge and skills, and deliberate use of different learning strategies.

 Connected terms: Constructivist teaching .64; Curiosity .90; Flipped classrooms .57; Goal commitment .40; Perceived task value .46; Teacher-student relationships .47

 Experimenting should be a central practice of learning.
 It encourages trial & error, creates time to learn from mistakes, and values discovery and design.
 Too often though, students feel a pressure to complete tasks in a prescribed and efficient manner.
 To help ease this pressure – and increase motivation and engagement for learning – James has created a set of instructional strategies and learning sequences that will help your students achieve a balance between playful exploration and completion of curriculum tasks.